-- Time Commitment: The time commitment averages 17 hours a week, including case work, supervision, and the seminar.
+- Time Commitment: Average 17 hours a week, including case work, supervision, and the seminar.
 Part-time students have priority for registration and work can be completed during evenings and/or weekends.

 - Recommended: Business Organizations and Federal Income Tax